spiral/docs/docs/en/testing/database.md

 you to easily seed test data into their CycleORM entities using seed classes.
 It provides the ability to create entities through the use of factories.

-> **Warning**
+> **Danger**
-> Important!
-Be sure to set up a test database in the test application.
-Never use a production database for testing!
+> It's important to always use a separate test database for running your tests, and never use a production database for
+> testing.
+Using a production database for testing can result in data loss or corruption, and can also cause unexpected
+> behavior in the production system.
+Always create a separate test database and use it exclusively for testing.

 ## Installation